Abeldom/University/OOP/README.md

-### This is a great source for revising the concept of objectum oriented programming.
+### All I learned in university about OOP.
+Is a great source for revising the concepts and the methods